Frequently Asked Questions

 What clinical governance do you have?

-BASICS Dorset is the supporting charity for BASICS responders working in the county.
-Our responders operate under the auspices of the Somerset Accident Volunteer Emergency Service BASICS scheme.
-Our repsonders are all consultants or GPs and therefore licensed to practice medicine without supervision.
-They have completed an approved BASICS pre-hospital emergency medicine course.
+Our responders are all consultants or GPs and therefore licensed to practice medicine without supervision.
+They have completed an approved BASICS pre-hospital emergency medicine course and are required to undertake further regular Continuous Professional Development.
 They are approved and annually assessed by BASICS South West who also provide clinical governance.
 Each responder has an honorary contract with and is under operational control of South Western Ambulance Service.